ManyTinyThings/ManyTinyThingsWeb/billiards/6_temperature_slider.markdown

     });
 </script>

-Crashing stuff into walls is not a very precise method of investigation.
+Bumping stuff into walls is not a very precise method of investigation.

-Here is instead a slider that controls how much movement there is.
+Instead, here is a slider that controls how much the particles move.

 <script>
     // TODO: maybe have buttons for critical temperatures